spiral/docs/docs/en/framework/kernel.md

 > Such an approach can be used to bootstrap the application for testing purposes.

 ## Bootload manager

-The Spiral Framework includes the `StrategyBasedBootloadManager` class, which allows developers to implement custom bootloading strategy for their application.
+The framework includes the `StrategyBasedBootloadManager` class, which allows you to implement a custom bootloading strategy for application.

 Here is the example:
 ```php